lswillms/Phase1-Final-Project/README.md

 1. Upon load of the page, a motivationl quoate with author will appear.
 To generate new quote, click the "New Quote" button.
 ![](new-quote.gif)

-2. The Daily Checklist Routine
+2. The Daily Checklist Routine.
+Clicking on any of the checkboxes will put a checkmark to signify the item has been completed.
+A motivational message of "Great Work!" will also appear.

 ![](checklist.gif)

-3. The Gratitude Journal
+3. The Gratitude Journal is where the user a type out what they are grateful for that day.
+The text will be posted below this section for reflection.

 ![](journal.gif)

+Note: This app is a SPA (single page application)